rcalixte/wayland-book/src/introduction/high-level-design.md

 ## In practice

 There are many distinct software components in desktop ecosystem.
-There are tools like mesa for rendering (and each of its drivers), the Linux KMS/DRM subsystem, buffer allocation with GBM, the userspace libdrm library, libinput and evdev, and much more still.
+There are tools like Mesa for rendering (and each of its drivers), the Linux KMS/DRM subsystem, buffer allocation with GBM, the userspace libdrm library, libinput and evdev, and much more still.
 Don't worry - expertise with most of these systems is not required for understanding Wayland, and in any case are largely